Home » Posts » Fresh Milled Whole Grain Bagel Recipe

 Laura Ascher

-Breakfast will be a treat with a homemade whole grain bagel!
-This whole grain bagel recipe is easy to make and creates beautifully soft and chewy bagels every time.
+Breakfast will be a treat with these freshly milled bagels!
+This bagel recipe is easy to make and creates beautifully soft and chewy bagels every time.

 Prep Time 30 minutes